differential-games/differential-space/README.md

 - **Rotation speed**.
 Allow configuring how quickly stars move.
 - **More players**.
-Support up to 16 players.
+Support up to 16 players
+- **port 8000 modification**
+to resolve 'map is empty' error

 ## Non-Goals
 This was a fun project to work on for my video series, but I'm not going to do much else on it.
 If you'd like to contribute code to do these, feel free!

 - Remote multiplayer
+- skins